Ambassador

 2. Express Service: The visa will be ready for collection on the third working day.

-Working hours for visa application and collection are 9:00 to 12:00, Monday to Friday.
+Working hours for visa application and collection are 9:00 am to 12:00 am, Monday to Friday, excluding Public Holidays.

 V. Important Notes